Morse inequalities for the Koszul complex of multi-persistence: Introduction

 {\bf Theorem.} For an $n$-parameter filtration $\{ X^u \}_{u\in \Z^n}$, for each grade $u\in \Z^n$, and for each $q\ge 0$,

 where $R$ is a non-negative integer.\\

 Examples are provided to show that these estimates are sharp for every number of parameters $n$.
 In particular, these inequalities show that a non-trivial $p$th Betti table at $u$ does not need the entrance of a critical cell at $u$ as the presence of positive and negative terms in the right-hand side compensate each other.
+This is different from what happens when $n=1$.
+Indeed, in the case of a single parameter, the above inequalities reduce to $\mu_q(u)\ge \xi^q_0 (u)+ \xi^{q-1}_1 (u)$.
+Since in one-parameter persistence $\xi^q_0$ counts the number of persistence births in homology of degree $q$, and $\xi^{q-1}_1$ counts the number of persistence death in homology of degree $q-1$, these inequalities say that, when $n=1$, in order to have a birth or a death we necessarily need the entrance of a critical cell, as is well known.